Rexeh/joystick-diagrams/readme.md

-# Joystick Visualiser - Turn your binds into diagrams
+# Joystick Diagrams - Visualise your binds

 This is an initial release - Please raise bugs/feature requests to help me improve it.